nhsbsa-data-analytics/nhs-jobs-insight-piece/README.md

 # int644-jobs-data-insight-piece

+The insight piece blog can be found [here](https://nhsbsa-data-analytics.github.io/nhs-jobs-insight-piece/)

 ## Folder Structure

 The NHS Jobs insight piece focuses on extracting technical skills from job descriptions for data profressional roles.
 We focus on Data Scientists, Data Engineers and Data Analysts.
 We identify the skills and cluster them into groups of similar roles.
 This could benefit the development of the National Competency Framework and aid in the recruitment and retention of Digital, Data, and Technology staff.